syncfusion-content/xamarin.android-docs/xamarin-android/SfRating/Precision-Mode.md

 ---
 layout: post
-title: Precision Mode in Syncfusion Rating control for Xamarin.Android
+title: Precision Mode in Xamarin.Android Rating control | Syncfusion
-description: Learn how to change the precision mode of rating control
+description: Learn how to change the precision mode of Syncfusion Essential Xamarin.Android Rating control, and more.
 platform: Xamarin.Android
 control: Rating
 documentation: ug
 ---

-# Precision Mode
+# Precision Mode in Xamarin.Android Rating control

 The precision mode defines the accuracy level of the SfRating control.
 It has Standard, Half and Exact options.